DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is blinking red (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).

-:warning: The _Vektor_ module doesn't allow to "export" waveform to a file.
+:warning: The _Vektor_ module doesn't allow to dump/export a waveform to an external file!

 ---